 - The MCPTT client has missed the preconfigured regroup cancel request message (e.g. poor signalling conditions, race condition).

-Figure 10.6.2.9.5.2-1: Procedure for MCPTT client PTTs on preconfigured regroup group after the group regroup is cancelled
+Figure 10.6.2.9.5.2-1: Procedure for MCPTT client PTTs on regroup group after the group regroup is cancelled

-1. The MCPTT client attempts to start a call on MCPTT group D, the preconfigured regroup group.
+1. The MCPTT client attempts to start a call on MCPTT group D, the MCPTT regroup group.
 The MCPTT client sends a group call request message to the MCPTT server containing MCPTT group D as the target group.

 2. The MCPTT server checks to see whether MCPTT group D is currently being used as part of a preconfigured group regroup.
 In this case the preconfigured group regroup is no longer active.

-NOTE 1: The preconfigured regroup group D can be a group in the MCPTT client's profile, and the MCPTT client can be a member of group D.
+NOTE 1: The regroup group D can be a group in the MCPTT client's profile, and the MCPTT client can be a member of group D.

 3. The MCPTT server sends a group call response to the MCPTT client indicating that the call setup is denied because the group regroup is no longer active.